-Meningococcal disease is a caused by the bacteria Neisseria meningitidis.
-It is very rare, however once infected, the disease can progress very quickly and have serious consequences.
+Meningococcal disease is caused by the bacteria Neisseria meningitidis.
+It is very rare, however once infected, it can be very serious.

 Normally, some people get the infection in their throat or nose without getting sick.
 In rare cases, the infection can cause serious illness and spread to others.
 It can lead to meningitis (a brain infection), septicemia (a blood infection), as well as complications like hearing loss, brain damage, loss of limbs and even death.